tmcdo13/ISDS3105_fall18/lectures/lesson16_paramReports/README.md

 ## Exercise

-We worked on a map of alcohol consumption for beer, spirits, and wine.
+Remember the map of alcohol consumption for beer, spirits, and wine?
 Create a parametrized report for each type of serving using parameters to render dynamically: